ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/user_defined_parameters.md

   | species                      | param1 | param2 |
   | water                        | 1234   | 5.678  |

   To ensure that you contain all the appropriate parameters, please check the docs for the respective equation of state.
-The only equation of state that requires additional parameters is SAFT equations where users must also specify the occurence of each site type (`n_X`) present.
+The only equation of state that requires additional parameters is SAFT equations where users must also specify the occurrence of each site type (`n_X`) present.

 - Unlike parameters: These files contain parameters relating to a pair of species: